-One of the principles that we just encountered is that nature, being lazy, will go for the lowest energy state possible in some circumstance.
+One of the principles that we just encountered is that nature, being lazy, will go for the lowest energy state possible in some circumstance (okay, okay, really it will go for the highest entropy state, but that often coincides with the lowest energy state).
 That's why there is progressive neutronization of matter at higher and higher densities: it's a lower energy state.
 In that same general spirit, we also can have superconductivity and superfluidity in neutron stars.